Child Life Internship

 Bachelors degree in Child Life, Child Development or closely related field.
 You are eligible for our internship if you have graduated from college or you are in your senior year.

-Have completed at least 10 classes in Child Development/Child Life while in college.
+Have completed at least 10 classes in Child Development/Child Life while in college including completed Child Life Course.

 Minimum grade point average of 3.0 on a 4.0 scale ("B" average or better) in your child development and related coursework.

-Documentation of coursework review by the Child Life Council.
+Documentation of Eligibility Assessment by the Child Life Council.
 Please click on this link for more information.

 Experience with Hospitalized Children